 Mitchell is a design, strategy, and innovation executive for organizations of global impact.
 Over the last 15+ years, he has transformed lives across 6 continents.
 Today Mitchell leads the field of Design in the use of artificial intelligence and robotics to scale strategy, leadership, and transformation.

-While pursuing doctoral research at Carnegie Mellon University in 2015, he cofounded the company Symkala, which applies breakthrough robotics technologies to unstructured dark data, driving a new direction in geospatial information systems (GIS).
+While pursuing doctoral research at Carnegie Mellon University in 2015, he cofounded the company Symkala, which applied breakthrough robotics technologies in computer vision to unstructured information with proprietary UI and workflow design to drive a new direction in geospatial information systems (GIS).

-From 2006-2013, he built the technical consultancy Sutika Sipus to provide international agencies throughout Africa, Middle East, and Afghanistan with new capabilities for urban research and computational analysis to guide strategic interventions.
+Previously, 2006-2013, he built the data sciences consultancy SSR+D to provide international agencies throughout Africa, Middle East, and Afghanistan with new capabilities for urban research and computational analysis to guide strategic interventions.
+SSR+D provided clients with high quality data analysis for dangerous and complex environments including insecure regions, contentious borders, and cities in conflict.

-From 2011-14 he advised the government of Somalia on conflict stabilization and urban reconstruction and pioneered the design of local informatics for the improved security and economic development of Mogadishu.
-He continues to provide innovation consulting services to governments, multilateral organizations, INGOs, NGOs, and global corporations.
+SSR+D assisted the government of Somalia from 2011-2014 on conflict stabilization and urban reconstruction and pioneered the design of local informatics for the improved security and economic development of Mogadishu.
+Today Mitchell continues to provide innovation consulting services to governments, multilateral organizations, INGOs, NGOs, and global corporations.

 You can also find Mitchell's work in publications by the American Planning Association, the Urban Land Institute, and NASA on the integration of UAVs and autonomous cars in cities.
 His work is regularly featured in a variety of outlets including WIRED, Popular Science, and Gizmodo and he has spoken widely at venues including MIT MediaLab, Harvard Center for Geographic Analysis, Columbia Earth Institute, George Washington University, the American Geography Society, and at Oxford University.